latcoin/freespeech/README.md

 ## Wire protocol

-Bitcoin and libtorrent protocol signatures have been changed on purpose to make twister network incompatible.
+Bitcoin and libtorrent protocol signatures have been changed on purpose to make freespeech network incompatible.
 This avoids the so called ["merge bug"](http://blog.notdot.net/2008/6/Nearly-all-DHT-implementations-vulnerable-to-merge-bug).

 - Bitcoin signature changed from "f9 be b4 d9" to "f0 da bb d2".
-- Bitcoin port changed from 8333 to 28333.
+- Bitcoin port changed from 8333 to 58433.
-- Torrent signature changed from "BitTorrent protocol" to "twister protocollll".
+- Torrent signature changed from "BitTorrent protocol" to "freespeech protocollll".
 - Torrent/DHT query changed from "y" to "z"
 - Torrent/DHT answer changed from "a" to "x"